webtester-html/Autobuyr/README.md

     pip install -r requirements.txt
     ```

-4. Edit the `config.py` file to include your API credentials, user IDs, gift IDs, and other relevant settings.
+4. Edit the `.env` file to include your API credentials, user IDs, gift IDs, and other relevant settings.
 5. Run the bot:

     ```bash